 Dimension categorizes facts and measures in a fact table.
 For example, the city or region dimension describes a customer’s location in a sales transaction.
 Other examples of dimensions are customer and product in a sales business.
 Dimensions also enable users to answer a business question.
 For example, “How much did we earn from Product X this month?”
 In this question, the Product is the dimension of a Sales fact.

 Dimension is implemented as a table referenced by the fact table.
 It includes a primary key and the key description or name, such as a product ID and name.
 However, more can be defined within a dimension to categorize it and further build a hierarchy.
-For example, product category and subcategory describe a product.
+A product doesn’t exist in isolation.
+Category places it in a general bucket, while a subcategory refines that placement with more precision.

 MEASURES

 The measure is a property of the fact table that allows calculation.
-This can be sum, average, count, minimum, or maximum.
+That can be sum, average, count, minimum, or maximum.
 For example, you can sum sales amounts to form total sales.

 Measures can be additive, non-additive, semi-additive, or calculated.
 The sales amount is an additive measure.
 You can sum or average it.
 But the unit price is non-additive.
 It may not make sense if you sum it up.
 Meanwhile, a calculated or computed measure is like its name.
 The total sales amount, for example, is calculated based on product unit price + tax.